Lazyice1172/OOP2_Assignment/README.md

 # How the Program Works

-This program is automated and will load the audio and will also load 5 different patterns one by one in 30 second intervals.
+This program is automated and will load the audio and also load 5 different patterns one by one in 30 second intervals.
 These patterns will then loop for the duration of the audio.

 # How the Functions Operate